Schotia brachypetala ovary and ripe pollen

 Photographer: Thabo Maphisa

-The ten stamens, when theyre all present, are joined at the base, not as tall as the style.
+The ten stamens, when they're all present, are joined at the base, not as tall as the style.
 The flower-coloured filaments curve in just before their tips.
-The ripe anthers are dark with creamy yellow, granular pollen along the lobes, freed from the opened slits in their bodies.
+The ripe anthers are dark in some lobe parts, creamy yellow with granular pollen elsewhere, freed from the opened slits in their bodies.